Double Materiality | Fiegenbaum Solutions

 To meet PEF standards, product designs must be specifically adapted.
 The PEF methodology serves as a guide for this process.

-These design changes form the basis for integrating PEF requirements into product lines.
-For example, the EU’s Circular Economy Action Plan encourages design for longevity and recyclability, both of which are embedded in PEF requirements (source).
+These design changes form the basis for integrating PEF requirements into product lines and directly support sustainable production practices throughout the supply chain.
+For example, the EU’s Circular Economy Action Plan encourages design for longevity and recyclability, both of which are embedded in PEF requirements (

 Steps to PEF Integration